 Creativity with a practical approach

-Imagemakers, established in 1989 by Jane Sillifant, was borne out of a life-long passion to bring history and nature to life.
+Imagemakers is an award winning design agency, established in 1989 by Jane Sillifant, which was borne out of a life-long passion to bring history and nature to life.
 We love what we do and take a thoughtful, creative and practical approach to each project we work on.
 From concept to scheme sign off we combine creativity and practicality to overcome the toughest logistical and design challenges no matter the project size, subject matter or setting.

 Our skills include: